zwcloud/CairoSharp/README.md

 # CairoSharp
-A C# wrapper of cairo.
+A C# wrapper (.net standard 1.6, and .net 4.5) of [cairo](https://www.cairographics.org/).
 All its dependcies included.

 Cairo is a 2D graphics library with support for multiple output devices.

+Cairo is designed to produce consistent output on all output media while taking advantage of display hardware acceleration when available.
+The cairo API provides operations similar to the drawing operators of PostScript and PDF.
+Operations in cairo including stroking and filling cubic Bézier splines, transforming and compositing translucent images, and antialiased text rendering.
+All drawing operations can be transformed by any affine transformation (scale, rotation, shear, etc.).

 # Platforms

 [A former release](https://github.com/zwcloud/CairoSharp/releases/tag/dotnet_4.5) works on Windows desktop (Winform/WPF/Console Application) on .NET 4.5 and linux (tested on Ubuntu 12.04) on mono 4.2.
 CairoSharp was ported to .NET Core (.NET Standard 1.6) after that release.

-Only Windows destop is supported now.
-Maybe CairoSharp works on linux and macOS, but that hasn't been tested yet.
+Supported platforms:

+* windows 32bit / 64bit
+* linux 64bit (tested on Ubuntu 16.04-server)

+Other platforms that support .net core may work, but have not been tested.

+On Linux _libcairo_ is a prerequisite. `sudo apt-get update && sudo apt-get install -y libcairo2`

 # [Documentation](https://github.com/zwcloud/CairoSharp/wiki)

 # Copying/License
 __LGPLv3__
-Project Cairo(not the native cairo lib but the C# one) is licensed under the LGPL v3 license.
+Project CairoSharp (not the native cairo lib but the C# one) is licensed under the LGPL v3 license.

-    CairoSharp, A C# wrapper of cairo which is a 2D vector rendering library Copyright (C) 2015-2017  Zou Wei, zwcloud@hotmail.com, https://zwcloud.net Copyright (C) 2007-2015  Xamarin, Inc.
+    CairoSharp, A C# wrapper of cairo which is a 2D vector rendering library Copyright (C) 2017 gfoidl
+    Copyright (C) 2015-2017  Zou Wei, zwcloud@hotmail.com, https://zwcloud.net
+    Copyright (C) 2007-2015  Xamarin, Inc.
     Copyright (C) 2006 Alp Toker